 The tether rope, the cord which anchors the wing of the Deep Green power plant to the bottom joint at the seabed foundation.
 Minesto has chosen a rope from Dutch company FibreMax, made of a fibre called Dyneema.

-The fairing, the outer casing of the tether, enclosing the tether rope as well as cables for communication and power transmission.
-UK-based Subsea Energy Solutions is the supplier of the fairing.
+UK-based Subsea Energy Solutions will be the supplier of the fairing, the outer casing of the tether, enclosing the tether rope as well as cables for communication and power transmission.

 For the first 0.5MW Deep Green demonstrator that will be installed in Holyhead Deep, Minesto will use a micro grid system (MGS) buoy.
 The MGS buoy will be manufactured by marine energy company Malin Group in Scotland.